seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 **First Lord**
 Sir, his wife some two months since fled from his
-house: her pretence is a pilgrimage to Saint Jaques
+house: her pretense is a pilgrimage to Saint Jaques
 le Grand; which holy undertaking with most austere
 sanctimony she accomplished; and, there residing the
 tenderness of her nature became as a prey to her